devassistant/devassistant/docs/user_documentation.rst

 Modifying Existing Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Developer Assistant allows you to work with previously created projects.
+DevAssistant allows you to work with previously created projects.
 You can do
 this by using ``da mod``, as opposed to ``da crt`` for creating::

    $ da mod eclipse